Garden (afterimage)

 Garden (afterimage), 2022, archival pigment prints on Hahnemühle Photo Rag Baryta paper, diptych, 155 x 250 cm

-A garden is a borderland between order characterising the conquered space and chaos beyond man’s control.
-It is simultaneously a symbol of nature’s perfection and our absolute power over the nonhuman.
-The diptych shows a garden ‘abandoned’ several decades ago, which plants, having escaped control, cover with their characteristic rhizomatic expansive structure.
-The work was inspired by the rhizome metaphor introduced by Gilles Deleuze and Félix Guattari.
-It is a fundamental metaphor of centreless thinking, whereby human thinking is a part of the world’s proliferating, heterogeneous functioning, in which processes have neither starting points nor beginnings, and they also lack teleology.
-Furthermore, they do not mirror reality, but rather constitute it.
+A garden is a borderland between order characterizing a conquered space and a world beyond human control.
+It is simultaneously a symbol of nature’s perfection and our absolute power over the non-human.
+The diptych represents a garden “abandoned” several decades ago, which plants, having escaped the frame of human culture, cover with their characteristic rhizomatic expansive structure.

 Garden (afterimage), 2022, detail, archival pigment prints on Hahnemühle Photo Rag Baryta paper